 If we have \(2\frac{3}{4}\) pies, we can cut each pie into fourths, making \(2\; \times \;4\), or 8 fourths.
 Adding the other 3 fourths gives a total of 11 fourths, or \(\frac{{11}}{4}\).

-If you have 11 fourths of pie, you can group the fourths, 4 at a time, to form whole pies.
+If on the other hand you have 11 fourths of pie, you can group the fourths, 4 at a time, to form whole pies.
 This way you can form 2 pies with 8 pieces.
 This will leave 3 fourths.
 So we have \(2\frac{3}{4}\) pies.

 It is important that students be able to understand the relationships between the numbers involved rather than using a prescribed procedure.
 This understanding can be developed by presenting activities in context and encouraging students to represent situations concretely.
 In this way, teachers guide students in developing their understanding.

 We should take advantage of working with improper fractions to make connections with division.
 We know that a division, like \(5\; \div \;2\), can be expressed symbolically, by \(\frac{5}{2}\).
 For example, 2 children want to share 5 cookies.
 How many will each receive?
 The answer is \(2\frac{1}{2}\) cookies each.
 Or, we have 5 cookies that we want to put in bags, 2 per bag.
 How many bags will there be?
-The answer is \(2\frac{1}{2}\)bags (2 full bags and one half-full bag).
-In the 2 examples, the division of 5 by 2 (\(5\; \div \;2\)) can be expressed symbolically by \(\frac{5}{2}\) and the answer, either \(2\frac{1}{2}\), can also be expressed by \(\frac{5}{2}\).
+The answer is \(2\frac{1}{2}\)bags.
+In the two examples, the division of 5 by 2 (\(5\; \div \;2\)) can be expressed symbolically by \(\frac{5}{2}\) and the answer, either \(2\frac{1}{2}\), can also be expressed by \(\frac{5}{2}\).
 The numerical expression \(\frac{5}{2}\), in this context, therefore has 2 meanings, namely “5 divided by 2” and “5 halves”.
-In addition, exploration of the mixed number allows examination of the treatment of the remainder of a division.
+In addition, experiences with mixed numbers promotes understanding of how to treat a remainder.
 For example, if 4 friends want to share 15 bars of chocolate, how many bars will they each have?
-Dividing 15 by 4 (\(15\; \div \;4\)) gives a remainder of 3 which is used in the answer \(3\frac{3}{4}\).
+Dividing 15 by 4 (\(15\; \div \;4\)) gives a remainder of 3 which is expressed as fraction \(3\frac{3}{4}\).

 Models and tools can be used to develop understanding of equivalent fractions.